unixorn/git-extra-commands/README.md

 ## Other useful git stuff

-Check out Peter Hurford's [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.
+* Peter Hurford's [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.
 It adds a gitit command that will open your current directory on github, in your current branch.

-Peter also wrote [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh), which you may prefer to the git plugin from oh-my-zsh.
+* Peter also wrote [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh), which you may prefer to the git plugin from oh-my-zsh.

-Also check out [gitsh](https://github.com/thoughtbot/gitsh) - it's an interactive shell for git.
+* [gitsh](https://github.com/thoughtbot/gitsh) - An interactive shell for git.
 From within gitsh you can issue any git command, even using your local aliases and configuration.

 ## Credits